tock/tock/README.md

 #### `arm-none-eabi` toolchain

-We are currently using arm-none-eabi-gcc version 5.4 from the gcc-arm-embedded PPA on lauchpad.
+We are currently using arm-none-eabi-gcc version 5.4 from the gcc-arm-embedded PPA on launchpad.
 Using pre-5.0 versions from that repo, or other versions packaged with a newlib version earlier than 2.3 will run into problems with missing ARM intrinsics (e.g., `__aeabi_memclr`).